-Different Kinds of VA Disability Claims by Date of Injury
+Different Kinds of VA Disability Claims to File by Date of Injury

-The VA understands that injuries can happen at any time, and have allowed several different types of disability claims based on when your condition became intolerable.
+The United States Department of Veterans Affairs understands that injuries can happen at any time, and have allowed several different types of disability claims based on when your condition became intolerable.
 The VA acknowledges the following types of injuries in VA disability claims:

 - Pre-Discharge.
 Any person who served in the military and has experienced a disabling condition within 180 days of discharge or retirement from active duty military (or full-time National Guard) is eligible to file a claim for disability.

 - Pre-Service.
 Many people may suffer from conditions before entering into military service, only to have those conditions worsened by military duty.
 If you had a known disability that was aggravated by active duty service, you may file a VA disability claim.